dylanon/tham-wp-theme/README.md

   - Added dependencies list
   - Added "How to set images on Past page"
 5. Blog Posts and Reviews
+  - Single posts
     - Removed timestamps
     - Featured image now displays at half the page's width, aligned to the top right corner (larger devices)
+  - Category pages
+    - Added page title ("Blog" "Reviews") on mobile devices because of collapsed navigation menu

 ## To do list
 - Remove 'category' base from Blog and Reviews (and update navbar)